joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 - Replace `<KEY>` with your entitlement key.
 - Replace `<EMAIL>` with your email address.

 The name of the secret that you are creating is `docker-key-secret`.
 It is required by the webhook that you will deploy later.
+You can only use the key once per deployment.
+You can refresh the key before you attempt another deployment and use that value here.
 {: note}